 The RX 580 is one of those products, and actually one of the flagship models of the former generation of Radeon video adapters and it surely holds to this status.
 First things first, the memory compartment of the Radeon Pulse RX 580 from Sapphire consists of 8 GB of DDR5 VRAM, which should satisfy even the most demanding gamers out there.
 That being said, the clock rates of this GPU are not really mind-boggling and can only reach 1500 MHz in boost mode from the base 1366 MHz.
 All this is due to the fact that the adapter is fairly low-powered and it only requires a 500W PSU.

-Moving on, when measuring free space inside your PC tower for a potential video card upgrade, one should keep in mind that this graphics card from Radeon is quite bulky and since it has a twin-fan cooling system as well as a big number of connection ports, it will only fit ATX and microATX towers.
+Moving on, when measuring free space inside your PC tower for a potential video card upgrade, one should keep in mind that this graphics card from Radeon is quite bulky and since it has a twin-fan cooling system as well as a high number of connection ports, it will only fit ATX and microATX towers.

 High-End Performance Without Compomises

 Size aspects aside, contrary to the contender GeForce models, the Radeon RX580 gaming graphics processor features not only one but two HDMI outputs, making it great for connecting multiple TV-sized screens.
 Moreover, it has two DisplayPort connectors and a single DVI port allowing you to hook up up to three monitors to your gaming system simultaneously.
-The hardware connectivity is provided by PCI Express 3.0 with 8 pins, which should fit a majority of modern and older motherboard units.
+The hardware connectivity is provided by PCI Express 3.0 with 8 pins, which should fit the majority of modern and older motherboard units.

 Designed for budget gaming, this model actually does have a couple of high-end features that make it stand out among other Radeon products.
 The Dual-X cooling system, for example, makes this particular GPU highly resistant to abrupt changes in temperature by combining two fans into one integrated cooler device.

-Wrapping things up, the Sapphire Radeon gaming cards are known for their exceptionally high performance, and Pulse RX 580 is not an exception to the rule.
+Wrapping things up, the Sapphire Radeon gaming cards are known for their exceptionally high performance, and the Pulse RX 580 is not an exception to the rule.
 This modest yet highly powerful model is, perhaps, one of the best graphics cards for gaming in the budget price range today, which makes it harder to find a better deal for the same price.

 What Is a Gaming Graphics Card?